Outdoor Explore Wales doesn’t stop for the cold, why should you?

-As long as you are prepared for the conditions, the cold alone shouldn’t be a deterrent for heading out on the water- just be prepared you may need to break ice to get on the water!
-A cold, clear winter’s morning paddle can be as beautiful as they come.
+A paddleboard trip on a cold, clear winter’s morning can be as beautiful as they come.
+As long as you are prepared for the conditions, the cold alone shouldn’t be a deterrent for heading out on the water- just be prepared you may need to break the ice to get on the water!

 As with every paddle trip, make sure you are prepared.

 - Check the forecast – rain, snow, wind strength and direction, and temperature.